Table of contents

 Mardi Gras (French for Fat Tuesday) was celebrated in Alabama when French-Canadian explorer Pierre Le Moyne d’Iberville arrived.

-Before this date, it was banned due to destructive, drunken parties.
-A secret society, Mistik Krewe started to celebrate with balls and parades, making Fat Tuesday popular.
+Following a ban due to destructive, drunken parties, a secret society named Mistik Krewe started to celebrate with balls and parades.

 This is because Grand Duke Alexis’ welcoming committee handed out purple, green, and gold beads to party-goers that year.

 Why do we eat paczki on Fat Tuesday?

 It’s a pre-Lenten tradition.
 Paczki were created from all the ingredients that Polish families needed to eat before they began fasting.

 What is the difference between donuts and paczki?

 Paczki are much richer in flavor, consisting of sweet yeast dough, eggs, butter, and milk.

 What is the correct pronunciation of Paczki?

 In native Poland, paczki is pronounced like “pownch-key.”